-During this, I noticed that they pretty much stopped when my daughter entered middle school, about seven years ago.
+I noticed that they pretty much stopped when my daughter entered middle school, about seven years ago.
 That’s when technology took over and everything went digital.

 Technology is great and I’m excited (sometimes frightened) by where it will take us, but it’s bittersweet sometimes the things and experiences that may get left behind.

 What about you?
 Do you have a preference for vintage things or are you a tech junkie?
 Leave me a comment below and let me know.